 Designed as Bible studies for women’s small group (but okay to go through on your own too), this Bible study contains six weeks of group study lessons, five weeks of individual lessons and several videos (sold separately), all designed to help women trade feelings of emptiness and depletion for the fullness of knowing who Jesus is like never before.

 Lysa is definitely a women’s Bible teacher who knows the Scripture, and this women’s Bible study does not disappoint!

-Sound interesting?
-Learn more and grab your copy of “Finding I Am” here.
+If you’re looking for Bible study books for women that teach you about Jesus, learn more and grab your copy of “Finding I Am” here.